isaac-olatunji/business-performance-dashboard/README.md

 ### Overview
 This visual analyses sales and profit performance over time to identify growth patterns, fluctuations, seasonality, and overall business momentum.

-The chart compares total sales against total profit across the reporting timeline, allowing stakeholders evaluate whether revenue growth is translating into profitability.
+The chart compares total sales against total profit across the reporting timeline, allowing stakeholders to evaluate whether revenue growth is translating into profitability.

 ### Key Observations

-- The business demonstrates an overall upward sales trend over time, with sales peaking at approximately $118K towards the later reporting periods.
+- The business demonstrates an overall upward sales trend, with sales peaking at approximately $118K towards the later reporting periods.

 - Profit growth remains positive but significantly lower relative to sales, suggesting that increased revenue does not always result in proportional profitability.